Clear Search

 Impact

-Inflammatory breast cancer (IBC) is the most lethal and aggressive form of breast cancer, likely to be triple-negative (lacking hormone and HER2 receptors), and with a high rate of metastasis.
+Inflammatory breast cancer (IBC) is the most lethal and aggressive form of breast cancer.
 Although the disease affects only two to four percent of breast cancer patients, it is responsible for about 10 percent of breast cancer deaths in the United States.
 Thus, new treatment strategies to reduce IBC recurrence and metastasis are urgently needed.
 Dr. Ueno and his team showed that a drug targeting the cell-surface protein called EGFR could improve response to immunotherapy in laboratory models of IBC.
-His team is investigating the effectiveness of combining EGFR-targeted therapy (panitumumab) and an immunotherapy agent (anti-PD-L1) for the treatment of these breast cancers.
-Dr. Ueno is also developing novel therapies to modulate the tumor microenvironment to prevent the spread of IBC cells to the skin and lymph vessels surrounding the breast.
-He hopes to identify biomarkers for selecting IBC patients who will benefit from EGFR-targeted therapy and strategies to enhance the effectiveness of these drugs and ultimately improve outcomes for patients.
+His team is investigating the effectiveness of combining EGFR-targeted therapy with immunotherapy for the treatment of these breast cancers.
+Dr. Ueno is also developing novel therapies to prevent the spread of IBC to the skin and lymph vessels surrounding the breast.
+He hopes these studies will help to identify biomarkers for selecting IBC patients who will benefit from EGFR-targeted therapy and strategies to enhance the effectiveness of these drugs and ultimately improve outcomes for patients.

 Progress Thus Far